twbs/bootstrap-sass/README.md

 ### Rails

-In your gemfile:
+In your Gemfile:

     gem 'sass-rails', '~> 3.1'
     gem 'bootstrap-sass', '~> 2.0.0'

 **Note**: previous versions of bootstrap-sass automatically required sass-rails.
-This is no longer the case.
+This is no longer the case, and you will *need* to require it in your Gemfile.

 #### CSS

-In your SCSS file of choice:

-    @import "bootstrap"; /* Use this to get all of Bootstrap's @mixins and $variables */

-Want to configure a variable?
-Thanks to bernado, this is now awesome *and* easy!
-Just define the variables you want to change *before* importing Bootstrap.
-SASS will respect your existing definition and won't overwrite it with the Bootstrap defaults.

-    $gridColumns: 12;
-    $gridColumnWidth: 60px;
-    $gridGutterWidth: 20px;
+Import "bootstrap" in you SCSS file of choice to get all of Bootstrap's styles, mixins and variables!
+Don't use Sproket's `//= require` directives for SASS, because they're horrible and will kill your cat.

     @import "bootstrap";

+Need to configure a variable or two?
+Simple define the value of the variable you want to change *before* importing Bootstrap.
+SASS will be awesome and respect your existing definition rather than overwriting it with the Bootstrap defaults.
+A list of customisable variables can be found in the [Bootstrap documentation](http://twitter.github.com/bootstrap/less.html#variables).

+    $primaryButtonBackground: #f00;
+    @import "bootstrap";

 #### Javascripts

-Running Rails?
-You can include the Bootstrap javascripts through two methods:
+You can include the Bootstrap javascripts through two methods.
+In this case, Sproket's `//= require` directives are useful and will not cause feline death.

-1. We have a helper that includes all available javascripts:
+We have a helper that includes all available javascripts:

     // Loads all Bootstrap javascripts
     //= require bootstrap

-2. You can also load individual modules, provided you include any related dependencies.
+You can also load individual modules, provided you sort out any related dependencies.

-        // Alternatively, you can load individual modules
     //= require bootstrap-scrollspy
     //= require bootstrap-modal
     //= require bootstrap-dropdown

 Simples.

 ### Compass

+`bootstrap-sass` 2.0 now comes with support for Compass, meaning projects that don't use Rails can get in on the fun Bootstrap web.

-New project?
+#### New project

+Install the gem and create a new project using the gem.

     gem install bootstrap-sass
     compass create compass-test -r bootstrap-sass --using bootstrap

-## Versioning
-We try to stick to Bootstrap versioning wherever possible.
-The major and minor version numbers will always represent the Twitter Bootstrap version, but no guarantees are made for the tiny version number, since waiting for Bootstrap to update so I can push out a fix sucks.

-## Branches
-Master will usually represent the latest release of `bootstrap-sass`.
-Other branches contain experimental code, or are a relatively close mirror of other Bootstrap branches.
+This will sort a few things out:

+* You'll get a starting `styles.scss` ready for your alterations
+* You'll get a compiled stylesheet compiled & ready to drop into your application
+* We'll also copy the Bootstrap javascripts & images into their respective folders for you, absolutely free of charge!
+How cool is that?

+#### Existing project

+Install the gem, add the require statement to the top of your configuration, and install the extension.

+    gem install bootstrap-sass

+    # In config.rb
+    require 'bootstrap-sass'

+    compass install bootstrap

+You'll get the same benefits as those starting from scratch.
+Radical.